Holmdel Township, New Jersey: Education

-Holmdel High School with 962 students in grades 9–12.
+Holmdel High School with 960 students in grades 9–12.

-The Holmdel public schools start middle school at 7th grade instead of the usual starting middle school at 6th grade (Wr-Satz).

 Holmdel High School was the 12th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2012 cover story on the state's "Top Public High Schools", after being ranked 13th in 2012 out of 328 schools listed.
 The high school was ranked 20th in the state of New Jersey and number 723 overall by The Washington Post in its 2011 ranking of American high schools.

 Holmdel High School became the center of a scandal due to a hazing incident at a football camp in 1988 that was reported in the press and received considerable notoriety.

 Private schools within the township include the Roman Catholic Diocese of Trenton's St. John Vianney High School for grades 9–12 and St. Benedict School, a kindergarten through eighth grade Catholic school that feeds into St. John Vianney.
 Holmdel was home to the now-defunct New School High School of Monmouth County, an alternative school based on the British Integrated Method, in which students in grades K–8 spend three years in a "family" that covers three grades in a traditional school program.

 Infrastructure

-Public Safety
+Public safety

 Formally established in 1966, the Holmdel Township Police Department traces its origins to a part-time constable hired in 1947 who was named as the first police chief in 1952.

 Holmdel Fire and Rescue Company # 2 is an all-volunteer department created in 2006 that serves Holmdel and surrounding areas.

 Holmdel First Aid Squad is an all-volunteer organization that responds to medical emergencies in the township.
 Founded in 1969, the squad responds to an average of 1,500 calls each year, with no charge for medical services or transportation.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 125.28 mi of roadways, of which 105.25 mi were maintained by the municipality, 12.33 mi by Monmouth County, 3.98 mi by the New Jersey Department of Transportation and 3.72 mi by the New Jersey Turnpike Authority.

 A few major roads pass through the township.
-The Garden State Parkway passes through near the center with part of Exit 114 (the other half in Middletown Township) and Exit 116 (for the PNC Bank Arts Center) in Holmdel.
+The Garden State Parkway passes through near the center with part of Exit 114 (the other half in Middletown) and Exit 116 (for the PNC Bank Arts Center) in Holmdel.
 Route 34 passes through the western part while Route 35 goes through in the northern section.
 Major county routes that cross through include a short stretch of CR 516 in the north and CR 520 in the south.